Awards

 Regents’ Award for Distinguished Public Service

 In June of 1990, the Regents supported a recommendation of the Senate Advisory Committee on University Affairs (SACUA) and established the “Regents’ Award for Distinguished Public Service” to honor extraordinary distinction in public service by members of the University faculty.
 We request nominations of faculty members deserving recognition for their contributions in this area.
-All members of the University Senate (assistant, associate, and full professors, research scientists, and librarians who are Senate members) are eligible for consideration.
+All members of the University Senate (assistant, associate, and full professors, research scientists, and librarians who are Senate members, as well as clinical professors (assistant, associate, and full) and lecturers (I, II, III, and IV) with at least a 50% appointment) are eligible for consideration.

 The award of $1,000 is to recognize public service activities that relate closely to teaching and research and reflect professional and academic expertise.
 The service activities may occur outside the University in local, state, national or international arenas.